 Augustus had brought peace to the Roman Empire and during his reign he amassed a range of powers.
 He made himself in effect the first Emperor.
 Romans feared instability after his death and they accepted his step-son, Tiberius, as his successor.
 This established the hereditary principle for Imperial succession and the Julian-Claudians became the de-facto royal house of the Empire.
 Tiberius, who is often portrayed as a depraved and bloody old man, was in fact a very capable leader.
 He reformed the system of governance and tax-collection and his rule was mild.
 By the time of his death the hereditary principle was established and his nephew Gaius (Caligula) became Emperor.
-Caligula four years in power were bizarre and bloody and after his assassination he was succeeded by Claudius.
-Often portrayed as something of a fool, but he did at times show that he was a capable leader.
+Caligula's four years in power were bizarre and bloody.
+After his assassination, he was succeeded by Claudius.
+While often portrayed as something of a fool, he showed at times that he was a capable leader.
 He ordered the conquest of Britain and also annexed much of modern-day Morocco for his empire.

 The life and reign of Nero

 It is important to note that there are no surviving contemporary records of Nero and many of the remaining accounts are quite possibly biased.
 Nero was born in 37 AD.
 His parents were Gnaeus Domitius Ahenobarbus, a member of one of the most powerful Roman families and Agrippina the Younger, sister of Emperor Caligula.
 He was a grant-nephew of Augustus and therefore a member of the Julian-Claudian family.
 Nero was not viewed as a future emperor at the time of his birth.